jeepy33/SteelHacks2020/README.md

 When a user deposits a recyclable item, the SR picks up that an item has been deposited.
 ![2](https://user-images.githubusercontent.com/56087564/74594192-59ccba00-5001-11ea-8c45-b87368d2c62d.jpg)

 The SR then generates a QRcode for the user to scan with their mobile app.
-This QRcode has a randomized element to prevent abuse of the system by repeated scanning of the same code.
+This QR Code has a randomized element to prevent abuse of the system by repeated scanning of the same code.
 ![3](https://user-images.githubusercontent.com/56087564/74594188-59342380-5001-11ea-83d6-d1190702dd31.jpg)

-Scanning the QRcode will result in the user recieving points on the mobile app.
-These points in theory would be redeemable for prizes like discounts at resturants, or University Bookstore credit.
+Scanning the QR Code will result in the user recieving points on the mobile app.
+These points in theory would then be redeemable for prizes like discounts at resturants, or University Bookstore credit once a user has recycled enough.
 ![4](https://user-images.githubusercontent.com/56087564/74594189-59342380-5001-11ea-8e82-def5058a219b.jpg)

 The prototype utilizes an Arduino UNO as the main processor, and an SSD1306 0.96in LCD screen for displaying.